saltstack-formulas/maven-formula/README.rst

 .. contents::
     :local:

-``mvn``
+``maven``

-Downloads the tarball from the master (must exist as mvn/files/<tgz>) or downloads from the source URL if configured and installs the package.
-It will then configure alternatives and place /etc/profile.d/mvn.sh.
+Downloads the tarball from **maven:source_url** and unpacks it.
+It will also configure an alternatives path.
+The current default is **maven:version** of 3.1.1

+``maven.env``
+Adds /etc/profile.d/mvn.sh, this will add M2_HOME and the mvn M2_HOME/bin to the PATH of any user.

 Please see the pillar.example for configuration.

-Requires RedHat/CentOS 5.X or RedHat/CentOS 6.X - should also work on Debian/Ubuntu.